USA flag with headline

 How do I know my HS code?

-Classify by product material and function.
-Confirm with the US 10-digit code or consult a customs broker.
-See link above explaining the HS code system.
+Classify your item by product material and function.
+Confirm with the US 10-digit code or consult a licensed customs broker.
+Review our guide linked above explaining the HS code system.

-Informal entries (≤ $2,500) are simpler in that they do not require a bond or the importer to assign a broker.
-Formal entries (> $2,500) require a bond and more detailed processing.
+Informal entries (valued under $2,500) are simpler and do not require a customs bond or a designated broker.
+Formal entries (valued over $2,500) require a bond and more detailed processing.

 Do I need a customs broker?